malenehj/MLOps_g22_2024/reports/README.md

 1. Refactoring Directory Structure: We reorganised our directories to align with Python's module hierarchy, improving file access and reducing import errors.
 2. Utilizing Absolute Imports and Adjusting sys.path: We switched to absolute imports for clearer module referencing and dynamically modified sys.path in scripts, ensuring proper module and file detection.

+Finally, with more time, we would have liked to ensure continuous deployment.
+As is, the final deployed docker image was locally built.
+Ensuring continuous deployment would have required that we had had time to find a way to continuously save trained models in a Cloud Bucket, integrated this into the docker images being built by Cloud Build, and finally deployed the latest (or, preferably, best performing) automatically built docker images with Cloud Run.

 ### Question 27